 - Correctly aligns your joints and bones while encouraging efficient muscle activity.

 - Help minimalise joint stress.

 - Avoids passive ligament overload.

 - Prevents backache, neckache and muscular pain.

 - It contributes to your enhanced confidence and a good appearance!

 Standing comfortably with good posture should feel natural and energy-efficient.
 Bad postural habits can cause a few muscular aches and pains for a few days during the early transition (posture habit change) phase.
 You may experience temporary joint or muscle discomfort or fatigue as your joints realign, ligaments stretch, and postural muscles start working.
-The good news is that if you keep maintaining a good posture, your body will quickly adapt and feel more comfortable and strong in your new normal posture.
+The good news is that your body will quickly adapt and feel more comfortable and strong in your new normal posture if you keep maintaining a good posture.